srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

    <canvas id="two-rotating-vectors" width="350" height="350"></canvas>
 </div>

-Now, we know that it is possible to visualize periodic functions and their sums in the polar coordinate system.
 To convert a sketch to an epicycle animation then, all we need is to convert a term in the Fourier series from cartesian to polar coordinates.
 Once we have that, we can add up the terms like in the animation above, and figure out the x and y-coordinates using two sets of epicycles, each representing the Fourier approximation for \\(x(t)\\) or \\(y(t)\\).